2014 EuroHockey Club Champions Cup

 The 2014 EuroHockey Club Champions Cup is the 42nd edition of the premier European competition for women's field hockey clubs.
-It will be played in 's-Hertogenbosch, Netherlands between 18 April and 21 April 2014.
+It was played in 's-Hertogenbosch, Netherlands from 18 to 21 April 2014.

-There will not be a round-robin.
-The eight teams will be placed in the bracket starting from the quarter-finals.
-Winning teams will advance to the semi-finals and losing teams will play placement matches.
+There was no round-robin as the eight teams were placed in the bracket starting from the quarter-finals.
+The winning teams advanced to the semi-finals and the losing teams played placement matches.

 Host team HC Den Bosch was the defending champion.
 Dutch teams dominated the tournament.
 In the final Amsterdam H&BC met the hosts.
-Normal time ended 2 – 2 and the winner was decided in a shoot-out.
-Amsterdam H&BC won 3 – 0.
-Uhlenhorster HC took third place by defeating Real Sociedad in the bronze match 1 – 1 (4 – 2)p.
+Normal time ended 2–2 and the winner was decided in a penalty shoot-out.
+Amsterdam H&BC won 3–0.
+Uhlenhorster HC took third place by defeating Real Sociedad in the bronze match 1–1 (4–2)p.